tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: hold off on trig_vals_lst for now
 		- DONE: methods = run_mach()
 			- IDEA hold off on trigger_check() => trig_chk() for now
-	- INPROC: create TimerX class (inherits from ProtoMachMixIn + Invisible)
+	- DONE: create TimerX class (inherits from ProtoMachMixIn + Invisible)
 		- IDEAS: TimerX class
 			- IDEA: existing Timer run_mach() auto-resets at count == max_count... is this desired?
 			- IDEA: Timer is harder to incorporate into parent-child relationship with Mach and Warning